 If they have the skills or desire to do so, trainees will rotate across these pathways to help them to get a diverse range of experience and find a vocation they’re interested in.

-All students and trainees will start with a TAFE-accredited Foundation Skill course that will give them the ability to study at their own pace and complete modules that suit their skills levels and interests.
+All students and trainees will start with an accredited foundation skills course that will give them the ability to study at their own pace and complete modules that suit their skills levels and interests.

 Although the program is primarily aimed at school-leavers with access to the NDIS’s SLES (School Leavers Employment Support) funding (up to 2 years after finishing school), we will also be enrolling older trainees who are eligible for the NDIS’s Finding & Keeping a Job category.